vicpagan/vicpagan.github.io/essays/final-project-idea.md

   <li>Admin receives a lost item, logs in to account, posts it on the website as found item</li>
   <li>Student goes to landing page, checks out found items page, contacts listed admin who has the item to claim the item, admin updates the item on the website</li>
   <li>Found items can be organized by categories such as clothes, electronic devices, or personal belongings</li>
-  <li>Student loses item, goes to lost items page and posts description and/or image of lost item, user messages them about finding lost item</li>
+  <li>Student loses an item, goes to the lost items page and posts description and/or image of the lost item, user messages them about finding lost item</li>
-  <li>Inbox contains notifications if someone has found your lost item, or similar found items was found recently</li>
+  <li>Inbox contains notifications if someone has found your lost item or similar items were found recently</li>
 </ul>

 ## Beyond the Basics